adsabs/adsabs-dev-api/README.md

 * POPULARITY - ordered by how often the document was "read" over the past 90 days

 #### facet*
 Include facet data in the response.
-The format of this parameter is *field[:limit[:mincount]]*, where...
+This parameter is repeatable.
+The format is *field[:limit[:mincount]]*, where...

 * *field* is the name of the field
 * *limit* is an integer specifying how many facet values to return.
 Default is 100.
 * *mincount* is an optional integer specifying the minimum count for a facet value to be included.
 A *mincount* of "1" will exclude facet values with zero counts.

 #### hl*
 Include snippets containing highlighted query terms with the returned results.
-The format of this parameter is *field[:count]* where...
+This parameter is repeatable.
+The format is *field[:count]* where...

 * *field* is the field to extract the snippets from
 * *count* is an integer specifying how many snippets to return per document